blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Find Familiar (1st, ritual)
 Casting Time: 1 hour
 Range: 10 feet
-Components: V, S, M (5gp worth of charcoal, incense, and herbs, which are consumed)
 Duration: Instantaneous
 You summon a familiar, a spirit that assumes the form of one of the following
 animals: bat, cat, crab, frog, toad, hawk, lizard, octopus, owl, poisonous snake, fish, rat, raven, sea horse, spider, or weasel.
 They share your turn